 - Unclog the hose and adjustments if needed.

 Following these vacuuming tips will help you your home stay cleaner and healthier.
 Has it been more than 6 months since the last time you had your carpets professionally cleaned?
-Acme Chem-Dry provides superior carpet cleaning in Fresno and the surrounding areas.
+Acme Chem-Dry provides superior carpet cleaning in Tulare County.
 Give us a call today and receive a free price estimate!

 CALL FOR A FREE PRICE ESTIMATE!